JSRowell/passgentool/readme.txt

-Fun with Python - Building a password generator!
+Fun with Python - Building a password generator! - JR